FAQ

 How do I distinguish between moles and gophers?

-Moles and pocket gophers are found in different areas of the United States and they do sometimes coexist.
+Moles and pocket gophers are found in different areas of the United States and sometimes coexist.
 A great way to distinguish between moles and gophers is as follows; Moles create surface tunnels that look like the veins on the back of a hand.
 These are usually soft spots in a yard.
 Moles sometimes create mounds which have a volcano-like appearance.
 This volcano shape is due to the mole pushing the soil from below the ground, upward through the center of the mound.
 The soil of a mole mound usually appears lumpy.
 Mole mounds are usually six to 18 inches in diameter, and may even be significantly larger.
 Gophers never create surface tunnels.
 Gopher mounds have a crescent-shaped or “C” appearance.
 This “C” shape is due to the gopher pushing the soil from below ground, outward through the side of the mound.
 The soil of a gopher mound often appears fine and granular.
 Gopher Mounds are 12 inches and up in diameter; with “up” meaning they can become quite large!

-Our go to trap for moles is The MoleSlayer with or without integrated setting handles.
+Our go-to trap for moles is The MoleSlayer with or without integrated setting handles.
 These traps are placed within surface tunnels.
 Mole mounds often indicate deeper activity which is better addressed using traplines.
-While this website is primarily dedicated to moles we do offer larger traplines that will address pocket gophers.
-There is a training video specific to placing traplines for gophers located hereEveryone should be aware of the dangers of compromising underground utilities.
+While this website is primarily dedicated to moles we offer larger traplines that address pocket gophers.
+There is a training video dedicated to placing traplines for gophers located here.
+Everyone should be aware of the dangers of compromising underground utilities.
 Most mole work is shallow and rarely interferes with underground utilities.
 Gopher work is much deeper and can involve conflicts with underground utilities.
 When in doubt always have your utilities marked by a professional locating company.

 When is the best time of year to trap moles?

-In warm climates moles can be trapped year-round.
-During extreme heat or drought, moles may seem to have vanished.
-Usually they have not abandoned the area; rather, they have just moved deeper into the ground.
+In warm climates, moles can be trapped year-round.
+During extreme heat or drought, moles may have vanished.
+Usually, they have not abandoned the area; rather, they have just moved deeper into the ground.
 This makes it more difficult to detect their presence.
 In urban environments, look for them hiding in ornamental areas or around home foundations.
 These areas typically retain moisture.
 Spring and Fall tend to be better times to trap than Summer.
 Spring and Fall have cooler temperatures and more moisture, making mole activity more visible.
-Females trapped in late Fall or early Spring, before the litters are born, will be removed from the reproduction cycle.
+Females trapped in late Fall or early Spring, before litters are born, will be removed from the reproduction cycle.
 In cold weather climates a hard frost usually marks the end of the mole trapping season.

 How many traps should be set?